-LO2/3 AC 2.1 /3.1/: Learners could produce a leaflet which describes how two businesses are organised.
-Learners should include in their leaflet an explanation of how the style of organisation used by each business helps them to fulfil their purposes.
+LO2/3 AC 2.1 /3.1: Learners could produce a leaflet which describes how two businesses are organised.
+Learners should include how the style of organisation used by each business helps them to fulfil their purposes.

-LO4 4.1: Learners could give a presentation in which they describe how political, legal and social factors are impacting upon the business activities of selected organisations and its stakeholders.
+LO4 4.1: Learners could give a presentation in which they describe how political, legal and social factors are impacting upon the business activities of a selected organisation and its stakeholders.
 The presentation could be as a result of group work, with each learner taking responsibility for a particular area.
 However, tutors must record the contribution to the task of individual learners so that clear evidence of achieving the criteria is available for each learner.

-Business Environment - Ian Worthington Management and organisational behaviour - Laurie J. Mullins
+Business Environment - Ian Worthington

+Management and organisational behaviour - Laurie J. Mullins